The OpenBSD project produces a freely available,

 - OpenBSD integrates cutting-edge security technology suitable for

-offering opportunities to work with emerging technologies with an
+opportunities to work with emerging technologies and an international

 hardware for their application.

 The binaries are free.

 All parts of OpenBSD have reasonable copyright terms permitting free

 More about OpenBSD's copyright policy can be found